sandberg-lab/NASC-seq/README.md

     calculatePE                     Calculate error probability

     prepareData                     Prepares pickles from data for scalable processing using AWS or similar

+    processData                     Processes pickles and creates output pickle which will be used for data summarization Will process 1 cell at a time on the given number of threads (-p / --numCPU), and loop over all cells in the prepared data.

     summarize                       Summarize corrected data and prepare files with new and old reads as well as additional files with the modes of the estimates, the confidence intervals,